lycaleynes/Helpdesk-Homelab/README.md

 This repository provides a step-by-step lab guide for setting up and managing a Windows Server 2016 environment using VirtualBox.
 It is designed for IT students, system administrators, and anyone preparing for Windows Server and Active Directory certifications or job roles.

-Each guide is provided in Markdown format and focuses on practical tasks from installation to real-world administrative tools and troubleshooting.

 ## Table of Contents

 1. **[Installing VirtualBox and Server 2016](01%20-%20Installing%20Virtualbox%20and%20Server%202016.md)** - Learn how to install VirtualBox and set up a Windows Server 2016 virtual machine.